willyguggenheim/kubify/README.md

 # What do I need?

-Mac, Linux, Windows or any Docker
+Mac, Linux, Windows or any Docker and AWS.

-AWS Account(s) and Access to AWS KMS, EKS and EC2 (or for the CICD to have access)

 # Dependencies For Runtime?

-Just Docker !!
+Just Docker (no admin rights required) !!

-NOTE: Admin Rights are Not Required (from v9000.0.0+)

 # Setup Your AWS Cloud